ajcr/string-splitter/README.md

-Function to tokenise a string of contiguous words.
+A neat function to split up a string of contiguous words.
 Very handy for breaking up domain names, among other things.

 Run the script to read in a set of words and then pass a string to the `splitter()` function.
-The function will output a list of the possible ways the string can be broken into English words (or whatever words are in the `word-list.txt` file.)
-If a string can't be split cleanly, then an empty list is returned.
+The function will return a list of the possible ways the string can be broken into English words (or whatever words are found in the `word-list.txt` file).
+If a string can't be split cleanly an empty list is returned.

 ```python
 >>> splitter('splitthisstring')